Essential Home Recording Studio Equipment List For Beginners

 However, choosing the recording program of your choice will depend on your computer specifications, your budget, and style of music.
 Before deciding your digital audio workstation, make sure it can run on your computer without problems.

 If you are done selecting and setting up your chosen DAW software, then next you will need an audio interface.
+If you need some recommendations for an audio interface for Ableton, you can check out our guide here in another article.

 An audio interface is a device that will get audio into your computer when recording and out during playback.
 An audio interface can be a PCI card that you install in your computer, a device you connect to your computer via Firewire or USB, or a combination of both.